What does LGBTI mean?

 What about LGBTI people and sport?

 Lesbian, gay, bisexual, transgender and intersex people typically have the same skills in sports as heterosexual, cisgender people.
-Sport is, together with school and family, one of the most important environments for personal growth and learning to express ourselves.
+Sport, together with school and family, is one of the most important environments for personal growth and for learning to express ourselves.
 For that reason, everybody should have the opportunity to express themselves and to feel free to talk about their sexual or romantic life without the fear of being judged or mocked.
 This should be the case at school, work and in sports.
 Everyone should be able to be open with their teammates, coaches and colleagues without fear or risk.

 Unfortunately, sport, like other social spaces, is often affected by sexism, homophobia, biphobia and transphobia.
 That’s why, according to the FRA EU LGBT Survey 2012 , (pag.
 88-89) the 50% of a base of 90.000 in Europe avoid certain places or locations for fear of being assaulted, threatened or harassed because of being openly LGBT.
 42% of them avoid in particular sports clubs.